 PRO TIP: Want to take the guesswork out of your day trip?
 Book your Round-Trip Daufuskie Island Ferry Ticket online!

 Need another historical stop?
-Get lost in the rich history of Fort Mitchel.
-Located just north of the town center, Fort Mitchel is one of the top points of interest in Hilton Head for history buffs.
+History buffs will love getting lost in the rich history of Fort Mitchel, located just north of the town center.

 The Hilton Head area traces the history of the American Civil War.
 The Civil War started on the borders of Port Royal Sound.
 Nearby, the Union built Mitchelville, a safe space for some of the first emancipated slaves.
 Fort Mitchel was built to protect the settlement.